 Your state will also set rules on whether volunteers must be covered by workers’ compensation.

-In certain states, human and social services organizations must purchase workers’ compensation insurance through a monopolistic state fund.
+In certain states, human and social services organizations must purchase coverage through a monopolistic workers' comp state fund.
 Those states are:

 By maintaining a safe work environment and managing your organization’s risks, you can reduce the likelihood of workplace accidents.
 That means less claims – and a lower insurance premium.